1st Jun 2011 Author: Matt Milgrom

 The Antidote:

-• Set an artificial internal deadline 2-3 days prior to the real one.
-Then ruthlessly impose it on the response team.
+• Set an internal deadline well before the real one, depending on the size and complexity of the bid.
+Then ruthlessly impose it within the response team.

 • Recognise resource gaps early and address them, if necessary using external assistance.